How Old Do You Have to Be to Donate Eggs?

 Donating your eggs is a big commitment that takes a lot of time and responsibility.
 First of all, the testing and screening process takes effort.
 You have to submit an egg donor application which asks for extremely detailed medical history, not only for yourself but your whole family including your grandparents.
 You also have to go through a complete medical exam, blood tests, and genetic screening.

 Fairfax EggBank screens for emotional and psychological readiness to become an egg donor and donate eggs.
 We make sure you understand what’s involved and what egg donation means for you.
 We also want to make sure you are prepared to work with the doctors and staff during the egg donation process, which can take six to eight weeks.
 It’s also important to determine if you are able to fit egg donation in around work, school, and family responsibilities.
 If you can give yourself medications and go to daily appointments.
 Once the process starts, we need to know if you are able to see it through to completion.
 We need to be sure that you can not only handle all of this physically but emotionally as well.
 We support our egg donors through every step of the process but donating eggs is a very personal experience.

 The end goal is a selection of healthy eggs that will help dreams come true for those coping with the inability to have a family of their own.
 We also want to make sure that our egg donors can take charge of their own health.
 All of this takes a certain level of maturity and responsibility.
 In our experience, 19 is the minimum age that can consistently take on the challenges and commitments of being an egg donor.

 Age Matters with Women’s Eggs

-At the other end of the spectrum, you might think that 31 is a bit young for maximum age for new donors accepted to the Fairfax EggBank donor program.
+At the other end of the spectrum, you might think that 30 is a bit young for maximum age for new donors accepted to the Fairfax EggBank donor program.
 After all, don’t women over that age have children every day?